MewsSystems/gitbook-open-api/the-mews-apis/README.md

 ## Mews Booking Engine API

-This API is for booking engines to enable your customers to create reservations directly in Mews.
+This API is for booking engines to enable guests to create reservations directly in Mews.
-Please note that if you want to build a custom booking engine solution, you will need a Mews Enterprise subscription.
+Please note that for custom booking engine solutions, connected properties will need a Mews Enterprise subscription.

 * For the full documentation, see [Mews Booking Engine API](https://mews-systems.gitbook.io/booking-engine-guide/)

+> **Important:** The Mews Booking Engine API is designed to be consumed directly by front-end clients.
+It is unsuitable for continuous polling by a single server due to its built-in anti-scraping protection and such requests can fail.
+For server to server communication, please refer to the [Mews Connector API](https://mews-systems.gitbook.io/connector-api/).

 ## Which API to use?